-An autonomous system can be divided into areas; these help in reducing the link state advertisements and other overhead traffic that will be otherwise sent to the network.
+An autonomous system can be divided into areas; this helps reduce the link state advertisements and other overhead traffic that will be otherwise sent to the network.

 Let’s take a look:

-- Backbone Area: It is also known as area0 or area 0.0.0.0; it forms the very core of an OSPF network, and all other areas of the network are connected to the backbone area.
-It is responsible for distributing routing information between areas that are not backbone area types.
+- Backbone Area: It is also known as area 0 or area 0.0.0.0; it forms the core of an OSPF network, and all other areas of the network are connected to the backbone area.
+It distributes routing information between areas, not backbone area types.

-- Stub Area: In the case of Stud Area, routing in the area is entirely on the basis of a default route.
-It is an area that does not receive advertisements external to the autonomous system (AS)
+- Stub Area: In the case of Stud Area, routing in the area is entirely based on a default route.
+It is an area that does not receive advertisements external to the autonomous system (AS).

-- Not So Stubby Areas: NSSA is a type of stub that is able to import AS external routes and send them to any other area.
-However, it is unable to receive AS external routes from other areas of the network.
+- Not So Stubby Areas: NSSA is a type of stub that can import AS external routes and send them to any other area.
+However, it cannot receive AS external routes from different areas of the network.

-- Transit Areas: It is an area with 2 or more OSPF border routers, and it can be used to pass network traffic from one adjacent area to another one.
-It does not originate traffic, and neither it is the destination of any such traffic.
+- Transit Areas: An area with two or more OSPF border routers can pass network traffic from one adjacent area to another.
+It does not originate traffic or the destination of any such traffic.

-- Routing Table: It contains currently working best paths that will be used to forward traffic between two neighbours.
+- Routing Table: It contains the currently working best paths that will be used to forward traffic between two neighbors.

-- Neighbour Table: This contains all discovered Open Short Path First neighbours.
+- Neighbour Table: This contains all discovered Open Short Path First neighbors.

 - Topology Table: This one contains the entire road map of the network.
 This road map includes all the available Open Short Path First routers and keeps calculated data about best and alternative paths.